OWASP/www-chapter-jkpg/index.md

 ---

-Welcome to OWASP JKPG, the local OWASP chapter for the Jönköping area.
+Welcome to OWASP JKPG, the local OWASP chapter for the Jönköping area in Sweden.

 During the pandemic, we are broadcasting our events live on our [YouTube channel](https://www.youtube.com/channel/UC6WOZS874JpjdA_j6mhtjHQ).